 Total Performances as Billy: 139.5 [Broadway = 82 (includes 4 partial shows credited @.5)][Chicago = 57.5 (includes 1 partial show credited @.5)]

 Once in Florida, in 2002, Tommy really began to apply himself.
 First at U.B.
 Kinsey/Palmview Elementary School of the Arts and later at BAK Middle School of the Arts, he received an academic education, which was liberally sprinkled with choral and theater classes.
-His dance training also continued in Florida, where he initially attended classes given by Char-Mar Dance studios right at his elementary school.
-In 2005, Tommy began taking dance classes at Palm Beach Ballet Center in Lake Park, four days a week, and continues to be officially enrolled there, visiting whenever he gets some time off in Florida.
+His dance training also continued in Florida, where he initially attended classes given by Char-Mar Dance Studios right at his elementary school.
+In 2005, Tommy began taking dance classes at Palm Beach Ballet Center in Lake Park, four days a week, and he continued to be officially enrolled there during his time as Billy, visiting whenever he got some time off in Florida.
 One of his dance teachers, Stacey Downs, said that Tommy was so eager to dance that she had to order him to stop some days.
 “He’s like a racehorse, he just goes,” said Downs.
 “He has a great heart, he’s very emotional, very expressive.
 And I’ve never met such a quick study.”

 All the hard work began to pay off when he earned a starring role in the 2006 Miami City Ballet production of The Nutcracker.
 While performing in that show, the BETM talent scouts first saw Tommy dance and liked what they saw.
 They asked Tommy to audition in Orlando in early 2007, which he did.
 But then a year went by during which he heard nothing from the BETM creative people.

 At age 12, Tommy danced in the final rounds of the international ballet competition YAGP (Youth America Grand Prix) in New York City.
 Here’s some video footage of Tommy’s performance in that April, 2008 competition: